 Get the guidelines for street plowing, sidewalk shoveling, and parking this winter

 Coralville reminds residents of the rules and guidelines for winter snow removal and parking.
-Additional information about snow removal is available at www.coralville.org/snow.
+Additional information about snow removal, including a snow plow priority map, is at www.coralville.org/snow.

-SnowblowersPlease, never push or blow snow from the property, sidewalk, or driveway into the street.
-Do not use motor-powered, muffler-equipped snow removal equipment (such as a gas snow blower) between 10:00 pm and 6:00 am; it’s not permitted under the City’s noise control ordinance (see Code of Ordinances, 48.05, “Noise Control: Excluded Sounds”).
+SnowblowersPlease, never push or blow snow from your property, sidewalk, or driveway into the street.
+Do not use motor-powered, muffler-equipped snow removal equipment (such as a gas snow blower) between 10:00 pm and 6:00 am; it’s not permitted under the City’s noise control ordinance (Code of Ordinances, 48.05, “Noise Control: Excluded Sounds”).
 City-owned or City-hired snow removal is allowed during these hours.

 When Plowing BeginsPlowing begins when snow accumulations reach two to three inches as measured by the Streets Department.
 Salt and / or sand is spread when the City determines the streets are in a hazardous condition, with an emphasis on hills, curves, and main intersections.
 The City re-plows or re-spreads based on the available weather information and current street conditions.
 Crews may use anti-icing agents like brine to pre-treat major streets, bus routes, and big hills before a winter storm, based on road and weather conditions.

 For questions or concerns about plowing on your street, report it online or call 319.248.1740 and provide the address of the property.

 Typical SnowfallDuring a typical snowfall, streets are cleared within 24 hours after the snowfall ends and are plowed within 24 inches of the curb, unless restricted by parked vehicles.